-Little by little, more functions have been added to its job description, such as emotions.
+Little by little, more functions have been added to its job description, such as emotions in Brain 2.

-Then came the latest addition, which with its reasoning skills solved major survival problems.
+Then came the latest addition, Brain 3, which with its reasoning skills, solved major survival problems.

 For the feeding issue for instance:

 - Brain 1 handles digesting the food or throwing up what was poisonous.

-- Brain 2.0 handles the desire to find food, hunger, and fear of hunger.
+- Brain 2 handles the desire to find food, feeling of hunger, and fear of hunger.

-- Brain 3.0 handles improving finding food by hunting, planting crops and social organization, so not everyone has to hunt or grow food.
+- Brain 3 handles improvements: finding food by hunting, planting crops and social organization, so not everyone has to hunt or grow food.

 Brain 3 is also our conscious brain and the center of willpower.

-Please note we refer below to the evolution of a finished adult brain compared to another finished adult brain millions of years earlier, not to the growth from embryo to finished adult brain today (although the process has some similarities).
+Please note: in the below, I refer to the evolution of a finished adult brain compared to another finished adult brain millions of years earlier, not to the growth from embryo to finished adult brain today (although the process has some similarities).

 The subsequent versions of the brain were built on top of each other and are physiologically intricate.

 We know that some areas are more active than others in some circumstances or that some functions are heavily impaired when one area is damaged, but each piece of the puzzle needs to be connected to some of the others to function.

-The consequence is that both what we call conscious thinking and emotional feeling still connected to bodily functions and vice-versa.
+The consequence is that both what we call conscious thinking and emotional feeling is still connected to bodily functions and vice-versa.

 As explored in another article (We are still Cavemen), the current configuration of the brain is relatively recent and one unintended consequence is that it can be easily confused by the information it gets and is especially unable to sort out the various sources of information.